IndieKey/indiekey_juce/README.md

 ### Adding the distribution package to your project

 We publish a distribution package that contains the SDK as a JUCE module and the dependencies as precompiled binaries.
-This makes it super easy to integrate the SDK into your project, without worrying about dependencies (which can be quite a hassle).
+This makes it super easy to integrate the SDK into your project, without worrying about dependencies (which can be difficult to build).

 1. Download the latest distribution package from the [releases page](#todo).
 2. Extract the contents of the package to a folder in your project.